It seems you are offline. Please check your connection and try again.

 A travel eSIM

-An eSIM is built for data while you travel, not for receiving codes on a Polish line.
+An eSIM is built for data while you travel, not for receiving codes on a Polish number.
 It costs far more than a dollar and often will not give you a +48 number at all.

 When a VoIP or eSIM is fine